RadicalZephyr/yras/README.md

-# You Require A Schedule
+# YRAS - You Require A Schedule

 Seriously.
-So do I.
+So do I. Also, it's pronounced EYE-riss.

 ## Usage